 from Roman Diary, 18 and 19 September 1929: Warburg [1926-1929] 2001, p.
 530.

-It is as though the contemporary Eckener embodies and brings about the figural transliteration that – starting from astrological demons going back to Babylonian times, via the allegorical personification of Fortuna coined in the Renaissance – led humanity to unchain itself, at least tentatively, from the forces of fate through the logical and rational representation of natural powers.
+It is as though the contemporary Eckener embodies and brings about the figural transliteration that – from astrological demons going back to Babylonian times together with the allegorical personification of Fortuna coined in the Renaissance – led humanity to unchain itself, at least tentatively, from the forces of fate through the logical and rational representation of natural powers.

 The Zeppelin’s popularity after these enterprises – also spread by extraordinary filmed scenes of life on board – ensured that the image of the dirigible, as we have already said, would become a veritable fashion: the global circumnavigation became an illustrated card game, and the full bellied shape of the airship lent itself to advertising commercial products, ranging from biscuits to footwear, that had nothing to do with flying.

 Zeppelin dirigibles would continue to carry out regular transatlantic flights, especially between Europe and South America, mainly transporting mail.

 The “Hindenburg” disaster of 1937, causing the death of 36 people when the airship exploded on arrival at Lakehurst, in New Jersey, marked the symbolic ending of the “Zeppelin era”: the dirigible gradually fell into disuse, and the Second World War – the new age of Mars – would finally animate the skies with new demons.